Chinese Zodiac Calculator: Animal, Element & Sign

 Quick Answer — Your Chinese Zodiac

-Enter your birth year for instant animal + element.
-For your full Bazi (four pillars) chart, use the calculator below.
+Enter your birth year for your animal and element instantly.
+For how your sign weaves into your full astrological profile, use the calculator below.

 Calculate Your Chinese Zodiac Sign